Search

 What Are Ecosystem Engineers?

 Ecosystem engineers aren't engineers in the traditional sense, wielding blueprints and machinery, but rather they're species that shape their environment in profound and lasting ways.
-Let’s dive into the fascinating world of these species to learn more about their role in our ecosystems.
+Let’s explore examples of ecosystem engineers and learn more about the important role they play.

 African Elephant